 - 2.2.3.1 If necessary a hull note will be appended to the classification symbol describing the vessel's type, cargo carried and specifics for example, .CM.O.
 Oil tanker, FP above 60°C (see also in 2.2.6.4 below). - 2.2.3.2 With regard to service limitations other notes will be considered as follows: - a. .SP: Harbour Service.
 When service is carried out within harbour sheltered waters and to a distance usually not beyond 20 miles from coast in weather with wind speed and sea state corresponding to Beaufort scale 5 or less, e.g., SP Buenaventura port. - b. .NC: Coastal Navigation.
 When vessel operates between ports along the coast keeping land visible or usually not beyond 50 miles from shore.
 Owner to contact local or vessel's flag administration to confirm coastal service definition, e.g. .NC Peruvian coast - c. .AP: Sheltered Waters Service.
 When vessel operates in smooth waters next to coastal features or between islands, e.g., AP Cartagena- San Blas islands. - d. .NP: Particular navigation.
 Comprises rivers or navigation in specific areas, e.g. .NP Paraná River. - 2.2.3.3.
 The symbol I may also be assigned to a ship built under the survey of another IACS society subjectto: - -) Approval of current technical documentation. - -) Carrying out Initial Survey within the scope of Class Renewal Survey, including recommendations stated in the ship's classification status issued by the losing Society. - 2.2.3.4 If a ship has not been built under the survey of any IACS Classification Society, but has later been been built under the survey of any IACS Classification Society, but has later been built under the survey of any IACS Classification Society, but has later been built under the survey of any IACS Classification Society, but has later been built under the survey of any IACS Classification Society, but has later been built under the survey of any IACS Classification Society, but has later been built under the survey of any IACS Classification Society, but has later been built under the survey of any IACS Classification Society, but has later been built under the survey of any IACS Classification Society, but has later been built under the survey of any IACS Classification Society, but has later been built under the survey of any IACS Classification Society, but has later been built under the survey of any IACS Classification Society, but has later been been built under the survey of any IACS Classification Society and IACS Classifica - 2.2.3.5 IC: This mark is assigned when an approved loading instrument has been installed. - 2.2.3.6.
 CPTL: Protection coatings in W.B. tanks. - 2.2.3.7 .H: Ice strengthened. - 2.2.4.
-Machinery class marks: The following marks may be assigned as considered appropriate:
+Machinery class marks: The following marks may be assigned as considered appropriate: - a. (.UMS) This mark indicates that the ship's propulsion plant can be remotely controlled from the bridge control station with the machinery spaces (including engine room centralized control station or room) periodically unattended.

-Approved by: CEO Revised by: MQA Date of revision: MAY/02/2022 Page 16 of 66
+Approved by: CEO Revised by: MQA Date of revision: JUN/02/2023 Page 16 of 65

-OMCS CR-01 / Rev.08 Principles for the Classification, and Construction of Steel Ships
+OMCS CR-01 / Rev.09 Principles for the Classification, and Construction of Steel Ships